-Michael is a senior associate in Smith Haughey’s Litigation Practice Group.
-He focuses his practice on professional liability defense, commercial litigation, insurance defense, products liability, and no-fault law, practicing extensively in both state and federal courts.
+Michael is a trial attorney and shareholder in Smith Haughey’s Litigation Practice Group.
+He focuses his litigation practice on professional liability defense and commercial litigation.
 As an attorney in Smith Haughey’s Grand Rapids office, Michael takes a proactive, results-oriented approach to litigation in order to obtain positive results for his clients.
-Michael regularly conducts depositions of parties, fact witnesses, and expert witnesses, and has successfully drafted and argued multiple dispositive motions.
+He has tried cases to juries in both state and federal courts in Michigan.

-In his role as a professional liability defense attorney, Michael has successfully defended attorneys, accountants, architects, engineers, land surveyors, and professional trustees faced with claims of professional negligence.
-He has also represented attorneys in contempt proceedings and before the Attorney Grievance Commission.
+Michael focuses his practice primarily on the defense of lawyers faced with legal malpractice claims.
+In his role as a professional liability defense attorney, Michael has also successfully defended accountants, architects, engineers, land surveyors, real estate agents, insurance agents and brokers, and professional trustees faced with claims of professional negligence.
+He regularly represents attorneys in contempt proceedings and before the Attorney Grievance Commission.

 Legal Malpractice Defense: Legal malpractice action in which the plaintiff sought $9,000,000.00 in damages.
 The trial court granted defendant’s motion for summary disposition and awarded over $40,000 in attorney fees to the defendant.
 That decision was later affirmed by the Michigan Court of Appeals.